nphuc0311/Autonomous-Vehicles-and-YOLO/README.md

 ## Introduction
 This repository hosts the evaluation results of the YOLOv7 and YOLOv8 models for real-time object detection in autonomous vehicles, utilizing the Berkeley Deep Drive BDD100K dataset.

-## Results Summary
-Our study focuses on the performance of YOLO models on embedded devices, aiming to balance detection accuracy and computational efficiency crucial for real-time applications in autonomous vehicles.

 ### Key Findings:
 - **YOLOv8s** offers the best performance in terms of precision and mAP values across various resolutions but at a higher computational cost.
 - **YOLOv7-tiny** shows commendable efficiency, making it suitable for embedded devices with limited computational resources.